RunDevelopment/RunDevelopment.github.io/posts/tbd-rounding.md

 4. generalize the `bcdec` version, and finally
 5. beat LLVM at optimizing unsigned integer division by constant (sometimes).

-The latter half will involve a lot of math, so get ready.
+The latter half will involve a bit of math, so look out for that.

 ## Benchmarking